MHBdata/PortfolioProject/README.md

 Users can utilize slicers to select a single country and one or multiple years to visualize the data.

+I created a personalized background using Power Point.

 I am fully committed to acquiring all the necessary skills to become a great data analyst.

 Let's keep practicing! 🙌